-YAKIMA, Wash. – As the Yakima Valley Pippins gear up for their fifth season at Yakima County Stadium, the team is also seeking additional host families to house players while in Yakima.
+YAKIMA, Wash. – With just over two months before the Yakima Valley Pippins start their sixth season at Yakima County Stadium, the team is also seeking host families to house players while in Yakima.

 “One of the questions we’re often asked is where do players stay during the summer,” Pippins general manager Jeff Garretson said.
 “With players coming from all around the country, we also get that question a lot from parents.”